Cover letter for internal position example & Writing tips

 Use a personalized salutation

-Add a strong opening paragraph
+Add a strong cover letter introduction

 Demonstrate company knowledge